Sands Films

+producer Richard Goodwin and director Christine Edzard in the early 1970s, and based in Rotherhithe, London.
+The company is known for making the film adaption of Charles Dickens' Little Dorrit in 1987, and for its production of costumes for period dramas.
+Sands Films is run by Christine Edzard and Olivier Stockman.
+Since 2005 the building has been open to the public regularly via the Sands Films Cinema Club and Music Room, adding to the "remarkable and very valuable operation, which not only creates in-house, but also opens a window on another world."

 Background

 The building that Sands Films occupies is a former granary, now a grade II listed building.
-The business was founded in 1975 and since 1976, it has housed a small film stage, film theatre, picture library, workshops and costume stores.
+The business was founded in 1975 and, since 1976, it has housed a small film stage, film theatre, picture library, workshops and costume stores.
 The Goodwins initially used the derelict building rent-free, on the basis they completely repaired and renovated the property.
+Managing director Olivier Stockman has worked for Sands Studios since 1980.

+In 2011, the company's annual turnover exceeded £1 million for the first time.
+After its rent almost quadrupled since 2000 and it had been asked to pay back-rent for an unrenovated part of the building, the company began to raise funds to purchase the property.
+This included selling shares at £500 each, and later in 2012, they successfully bought the property, with plans to modernise its production facilities.
+The studio and its struggle to survive increasing rent and costs was the subject of a BBC Inside Out program in 2012.
+The BBC film also highlights the four generations who have worked at Sands since it was founded.

 As an independent film production studio Sands Films has its own soundproof stage, workshops, costume department, set construction workshop, cutting room, cinema and other services needed to make films.
 It is a self-sufficient and fully integrated production facility.
 Cinema and television companies as varied as Working Title, Talkback, BBC, Channel 4, Freemantle, Ridley Scott Associates, Sky TV, the Royal Opera House, the New York Metropolitan Opera and Canal+ have used the facilities at Sands Films for their projects.
-With the covid-19 lockdown the studio has intensified its live streaming activities.